 Reach your customers

-When you have picked a place and planned the menu, sign up your restaurant for our listings.
-Come up with a snappy name that sums up your concept, decide on opening hours, and fill in other details (you can also edit these later).
-Your own social media channels (e.g. a Facebook event) will help spread the word further.
+When you have picked a place and planned the menu, come up with a snappy name that sums up your concept, decide on opening hours, and register your pop-up on the Restaurant Day map with the hashtag #RestaurantDay.

 Be prepared for action

 Ask your friends to help out, you will most likely need a hand.
-Running a restaurant is hard work (even for a day).
+Running a pop-up restaurant is hard work.
 Working with a team is more efficient, and also more fun.

 Share your experience

-Restaurant Day is based on spontaneity and volunteering.
-If you have questions regarding running a restaurant, we suggest you strike up a conversation on the Restaurant Day Ambassadors Group, which is followed by other restaurant keepers.
-There you will find up to date information, and we encourage everyone to share their experiences.
+Restaurant Day is run by volunteers and based on autonomous action.
+If you have questions regarding running a restaurant or want to share your experiences with likeminded people from all over the world, we suggest you strike up a conversation on the Restaurant Day Ambassadors Group, which is followed by other restaurateurs.

 Please note that this website serves solely to gather and share information on listed restaurants.
-As a restaurant keeper, you are personally responsible for all actions related to running your one-day restaurant.
+As a restaurateurs, you are personally responsible for all actions related to running your restaurant.